Jawsoo/Suazo_Josue_DMS/README.md

 - **Image:** An image of Vegeta from Dragon Ball has been added to the interface for visual appeal.
 - **Menu Options:** Simplified menu options to include only Add File, Print, and Exit.
 - **Field Labels:** Text color of the labels for Title, Genre, Episodes, Rating, Studio, and Display Area has been updated to white for better visibility.

+## SQLite Update
+The SQLite database has been integrated to enhance data management:

+**Schema**: The database schema has been defined to include fields like title, genre, episodes, rating, studio, start year, end year, and type.
+**Data Population**: The database has been populated with at least 20 different anime entries.
+**CRUD Operations**: The application supports full CRUD operations on the SQLite database.
+**File Path Input**: Users are prompted to input the file path for the SQLite database, ensuring flexibility and compatibility across different systems.